This page refers to an older version of the product.View the current version of the online Help.

 - Management Center

 Ivanti User Workspace Manager product suite consists of: Application Control, Environment Manager, and Performance Manager.
+The product suite supports a number of languages, refer to Language settings for further information.

 User Workspace Manager Management Center is the framework that enables the User Workspace Manager products, Application Control, Environment Manager, and Performance Manager, to be used across an entire enterprise.